Keyang/node-csvtojson/readme.md

 ### header

-`header` event is emitted for each CSV file.
+`header` event is emitted for each CSV file once.
 It passes an array object which contains the names of the header row.

 ```js
 const csv=require('csvtojson')